 Gray’s Fried Chicken

 How careless of me to go for so long without having a bona-fide southern fried chicken recipe on my site!
-All the other staples of southern cooking are well-represented—the mashed potatoes, sweet potato fries, corn breads—but fried chicken, which is the quintessential southern dish, was absent for all this time.
+All the other staples of southern cooking are well-represented—the mashed potatoes, sweet potato fries, corn breads and green beans—but fried chicken, which is the quintessential southern dish, was absent for all this time.

 For the grand debut of my southern fried chicken recipe, I decided to go back to my roots.

 I’m going back to all the biggest memories of my life and bringing those moments back to life through food.
 I’m doing all I can to add new life and dimension to good old-fashioned southern cooking.
 This southern fried chicken recipe takes me right back to my childhood.

 I tried to make this recipe as close to my granny’s old recipe as possible.
 I even named it after her!
 Gray’s Fried Chicken takes me all the way back to the sweetest days of my childhood.

 You don’t need a fancy deep fryer to make the best fried chicken.
 My granny didn’t use one!
 But yo do need to follow some important steps.

 Don’t skip the brine!
 Soaking the chicken in a buttermilk marinade is a wonderful way to get tender fried chicken full of juices and flavor.

 Dredge in your flour and seasoning mixture.
 I know some of you all may be trying to skip the carbohydrates.
 But making southern fried chicken is just not the time to worry about carbs, calories, or cholesterol.
 Cayenne and black pepper and herbs of your choice will give your chicken extra flavor.
 You can also use a sprinkle of paprika for color.